House of Burgesses: First session

-On July 30, 1619, Governor Yeardley convened the Virginia General Assembly as the first representative legislature in the Americas for a six-day meeting at the new timber church on Jamestown Island, Virginia.
+On July 30, 1619, Yeardley convened the Virginia General Assembly as the first representative legislature in the Americas for a six-day meeting at the new timber church on Jamestown Island, Virginia.
 The unicameral Assembly was composed of the Governor, a Council of State appointed by the Virginia Company, and the 22 locally elected representatives.

 The Assembly's first session of July 30, 1619, was cut short by an outbreak of malaria and adjourned after five days.
 On the third day of the assembly, the assembly's Journal noted "Mr. Shelley, one of the Burgesses, deceased."
 Twenty-two (22) members were sent to the assembly from the following constituencies: